 Visit Serampore (Shrirampur, erstwhile Fredriksnagore), situated only 25 kilometers away from Kolkata, and delve into the unique history of this old colonial town, that was once filled with riches and grandeur.

-As a traveller, you will love exploring Serampore as it is studded with many historically rich places.
-Start with the Serampore Court Compound, a semi-ruined arched gate, that will lead you to a courthouse, which used to be the major seat of Danish power in Bengal back in time.
+As a traveller, you will love exploring Srirampur as it is studded with many historically rich places.
+Start with the Shrirampur Court Compound, a semi-ruined arched gate, that will lead you to a courthouse, which used to be the major seat of Danish power in Bengal back in time.

 Go further down the strand, and you will arrive at the well-looked-after Serampore College, which is a must-visit for many reasons.
 It is the second oldest college in the country after Presidency College Calcutta and the first institution to offer a degree.
-Founded by British Baptist missionary William Carey, who settled in Serampore in 1799 because unlike the British, the Danish did not frown upon him for being a Baptist evangelical.The magnificent structure with wide pathways flanked by well-manicured lawns, till today, enjoys the privilege of conferring its own degrees in theology under the power vested by the Danish Royal Charter.
-History Buffs, Do not miss the Carey Museum housed within the college building, which displays rare manuscripts, books, and artefacts belonging to William Carey.
+History buffs, do not miss the Carey Museum housed within the college building, which displays rare manuscripts, books and artefacts belonging to William Carey.

-A little walk from there (about a km or so) will take you to the town’s most visible landmark, St. Olav’s Church (locally known as the Danish Church), whose steeple can be seen from Barrackpore on the opposite bank of the Hooghly.
+A little walk from there will take you to the town’s most visible landmark, St. Olav’s Church (locally known as the Danish Church), whose steeple can be seen from Barrackpore on the opposite bank of the Hooghly.
 The façade still bears the monogram of King Christian VII of Denmark-Norway.
-The church has recently been renovated as a part of a joint restoration initiative by the West Bengal Heritage Commission (WBHC) and the National Museum of Denmark.
+The church has been renovated as a part of a joint restoration initiative by the West Bengal Heritage Commission (WBHC) and the National Museum of Denmark.

 Find the time to visit Unique Lodge, the 130-year old family home of the Bhattacharyas.
 A beautiful amalgamation of European and Indian architectural styles.
 It also serves as a museum, full of collectibles, clocks and other curios, added over the years.
 Get in touch with Pradipta Bhattacharya (09830071787) for a pre-arranged tour of the property.